-PERSONAL, SOCIAL, HEALTH, AND CITIZENSHIP EDUCATION
+PERSONAL, SOCIAL, HEALTH & CITIZENSHIP EDUCATION

 A whole school approach is taken in which one PSHCE session is taught once per cycle by form tutors, external agencies and / or speakers.
 We have some full and half day sessions to teach more delicate material such as relationship and sex education.
 The themes we cover are citizenship, careers and economics, personal well-being, health, relationships and managing risk.
 We deliver information sensitively and selectively.